 This article will show how to make your own fancy wire links or frames.
 These fun little findings are easy to make in a huge array of shapes and sizes.
 Use them for chain necklace adornments or statement earring dangles in your jewelry collection.

 Tip: Try to match the pattern or texture on the wire.
 If you're creating a bangle, for instance, you'll want the pattern to flow where the two ends join instead of having a noticeable break where they don't line up.

 Shaping Fancy Jewelry Wires

 Shaping fancy jewelry wire is simple as long as you have the right jewelry making pliers.
-I use Xuron needle and flat nose pliers for straight lines or corners when forming squares and rectangles.
+I use the Xuron needle and flat-nose pliers for straight lines or corners when forming squares and rectangles.
 The needle nose tips can get into the tightest spaces and make perfect 90-degree angles.
 I cut the wire using Xuron micro shears, especially if I need to get in super close when I'm wire wrapping.
 There's a good reason why people rave about Xuron shears.
 For thicker gauges, I use their sheet shears which cut up to 12 gauge wire.